DCAN-Labs/HBCD-MADE/docs/source/running_made.rst

 Running HBCD-MADE
 #################

+HBCD-MADE is an adapted version of the Maryland Analysis of Developmental EEG (MADE) pipeline (Debnath et al., 2020) for use with data from the Healthy Brain and Child Development (HBCD) study.
 The intended workflow of running HBCD-MADE involves utilizing a containerized version of the pipeline in singularity.
 If the container is being used to run the pipeline, the inputs will be formatted